-The LM25116 contains a dual mode internal high voltage startup regulator that provides the VCC bias supply for the PWM controller and a boot-strap gate drive for the high-side buck MOSFET.
-The input pin (VIN) can be connected directly to an input voltage source as high as 42 volts.
+The LM5116 contains a dual mode internal high voltage start-up regulator that provides the VCC bias supply for the PWM controller and a boot-strap gate drive for the high-side buck MOSFET.
+The input pin (VIN) can be connected directly to an input voltage source as high as 100 volts.
 For input voltages below 10.6V, a low dropout switch connects VCC directly to VIN.
 In this supply range, VCC is approximately equal to VIN.
 For VIN voltages greater than 10.6V, the low dropout switch is disabled and the VCC regulator is enabled to maintain VCC at approximately 7.4V.
-The wide operating range of 6V to 42V is achieved through the use of this dual mode regulator.
+The wide operating range of 6V to 100V is achieved through the use of this dual mode regulator.
+The output of the VCC regulator is current limited to 26mA (typical).
 Upon power-up, the regulator sources current into the capacitor connected to the VCC pin.
 When the voltage at the VCC pin exceeds 4.5V and the UVLO pin is greater than 1.215V, the output switch is enabled and a soft-start sequence begins.
 The output switch remains enabled until VCC falls below 4.5V, EN is pulled low, the UVLO pin falls below 1.215V or the die temperature exceeds the thermal limit threshold.